Brady Dougan: Career

 After starting his career in the derivatives group at Bankers Trust, Dougan was hired by Allen Wheat to join Credit Suisse Financial Products in 1990.
-In 1996 he was named Head of the Equities division, a position he held for five years before being appointed Global Head of the Securities division in 2001.
-From 2002 to July 2004, he was Co-President, Institutional Services at Credit Suisse First Boston, and from 2004 until the merger with Credit Suisse in May 2005, he was Chief Executive Officer of Credit Suisse First Boston.
+In 1996, he was named Head of the Equities division, a position he held for five years before being appointed Global Head of the Securities division in 2001.
+From 2002 to July 2004, he was Co-President, Institutional Services at Credit Suisse First Boston.
+From 2004 until the merger with Credit Suisse in May 2005, he was CEO of Credit Suisse First Boston.
 Dougan has served on the Executive Board since 2003.
-From May 2005 to year-end 2005, he was Chief Executive Officer of the Credit Suisse First Boston division at the Bank.
-From January 2006 he was CEO Investment Banking and acting CEO Credit Suisse Americas, since 2007 he is the Group CEO.
-In March 2015 it was announced that Dougan would leave Credit Suisse in June 2015.
+From May 2005 to year-end 2005, he was CEO of the Credit Suisse First Boston division at the Bank.
+From January 2006 he was CEO Investment Banking and acting CEO Credit Suisse Americas.
+Since 2007, he is the Group CEO.
+In March 2015, it was announced that Dougan would leave Credit Suisse in June 2015.
+Between 2007 and 2014, Brady Dougan received 160 million Swiss francs, while the bank's shares lost 70% of their value.